gorpipe/gor/documentation/src/materializedViews.rst

 Table Functions
 ===============
-In certain case, for example when testing report builder modules, it may be necessary to access .yml files from the command line using :ref:`gorpipe`.
+In certain case, for example when testing report builder modules, it may be necessary to access .yml files from the command line using **gorpipe**.
 In this case you can use the following syntax:

 .. code-block:: gor